fasouto/django-starter-template/readme.md

 ### Bootstrap ###

 [Bootstrap 3](http://getbootstrap.com/css/#less) LESS files are included and compiled with django_compressor.
-There's an extra file `app.less` where you should put your CSS instead of override bootstrap LESS files, so you can update bootstrap easily.
+There's an  file `less/app.less` where you should put your CSS to avoid overriding the bootstrap LESS files, so you can update bootstrap easily.

+Make sure you have [lessc](http://lesscss.org/#using-less-installation) installed on your production server, for development it uses less.js.